Charts / Trends

 How should it look?

-Ideally a flat line at 0 minutes.
+Ideally a flat line close to 0 minutes.

-1.11.
+1.13.
 Graphs

 trend graphs